miesiu/tutorial-template/docs/source/index.rst

 .. note::

    This project is under active development.
+Lumache has its documentation hosted on Read the Docs.

 Contents
 --------